Lekaneleo

-Lekaneleo roskellyae is a fossil species of carnivorous marsupial that existed during the early Miocene in Australia.
+Lekaneleo is a fossil genus of carnivorous marsupial that existed during the early Miocene in Australia.
 Once allied to the type species of the genus Priscileo, later placed as Wakaleo pitikantensis, "Priscileo" roskellyae was subsequently transferred to its own genus Lekaneleo.

 Taxonomy

 The species was described by Anna Gillespie in 1997, describing material excavated at the Riversleigh World Heritage Area that included a largely complete cranium and maxillary retaining some teeth and details of the alveoli.